 A family may request a reasonable accommodation to program rules, policies, practices or services, including to the Live-In-Aide policy, to permit program participation by individuals with disabilities.
 However, the Authority is not required to reduce or waive essential eligibility or occupancy requirements.
-Designations of disability and/or requests for reasonable accommodations may be subject to annual review.
 As such, the Authority's full Reasonable Accommodation policy is incorporated herein by reference.
 See Exhibit C